pymc-devs/pytensor/doc/extending/op.rst

   the computation of only disconnected outputs, then :meth:`Op.grad` should return :class:`DisconnectedType` variables for those inputs.

-  If the :meth:`Op.grad` method is not defined, then Pytensor assumes it has been forgotten.
+  If the :meth:`Op.grad` method is not defined, then PyTensor assumes it has been forgotten.
 Symbolic differentiation will fail on a graph that includes this :class:`Op`.